acrazing/mobx-sync/README.md

 ### ignore control

-If you hope some fields of your store is ignored to persist, just like the artile with big size of detailed content. you can use `@ignore` decorator to mark it as ignored, it will not be loaded (even if it is persisted in previous version) when init, and its change will not trigger the persist action.
+If you hope some fields of your store to skip persisting, just like an article with big size of detailed content. you can use `@ignore` decorator to mark it, those fields will not be loaded (even if it is persisted in previous version) in the initial, and also the subsequent change will not trigger the action of persisting.

-For example: if we want to skip the `date` field in Quick Start, we just need to use `@ignore` to decorate it:
+For example: if we want to ignore the `date` field in Quick Start, we just need to use `@ignore` to decorate it:

 ```typescript jsx